 Christmas wreaths don’t have to be mass-produced or shop-bought.
 You can easily find all you need to create your own festive wreath in the garden, a park or out and about in the countryside.
-Fir cones, bark, seedheads, dried fruits and strands of ivy are all perfect materials to inspire you.
+Fir cones, bark, seedheads, dried fruits and strands of English ivy are all perfect materials to inspire you.

-This heart-shaped wireframe, stuffed with foraged pine cones, echium seed heads, and crab apples, is a fresh twist on the traditional Christmas door wreath.
+This heart-shaped wireframe, stuffed with foraged pine cones, echinops seed heads, and crab apples, is a fresh twist on the traditional Christmas door wreath.
 To shape it, use an off-cut of 13mm-gauge chicken wire.
 It’s possible to make any shape you like, so if a heart isn’t for you, choose a star or a circle.

 Follow our six easy steps to create your own alternative Christmas wreath, with materials from the garden.